SiliconLabsSoftware/wiseconnect-prerelease/examples/si91x_soc/peripheral/sl_si91x_dma/readme.md

     #define DMA_TRANSFER_SIZE   2048 ///< DMA transfer size
     ```

-> **Note**: For recommended settings, please refer the [recommendations guide](https://docs.silabs.com/wiseconnect/latest/wiseconnect-developers-guide-prog-recommended-settings/).

 ## Test the Application

-Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:
+Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-developers-guide-developing-for-silabs-hosts/using-the-simplicity-studio-ide#build-an-application) to:

-1. Build the SI91x - SL_DMA example in Studio.
+1. Build the Application in Studio.
 2. Flash, run, and debug the application.
 3. The following prints should appear on console.

    > ![Figure: outputConsoleI_DMA](resources/readme/outputConsoleI_DMA.png)

+4. In debug mode, users can inspect the source buffer `src0[DMA_TRANSFER_SIZE]` (contains sequential data 1,2,3...) and destination buffer `dst0[DMA_TRANSFER_SIZE]` (initially zeros, then copied data after transfer) to verify successful memory-to-memory DMA transfer.

 > **Note:**
->
-> - The debug feature of Simplicity Studio will not work after M4 flash is turned off.
+> - The debug feature will not work after M4 flash is turned off
-> - To check prints for DMA Peripheral examples, connect the USB to TTL uart connector's RX_pin, to the EXP_HEADER-7 of the WPK[BRD4002A] Base Board.
->
-> **Note:**
->
 > - Interrupt handlers are implemented in the driver layer, and user callbacks are provided for custom code.
 If you want to write your own interrupt handler instead of using the default one, make the driver interrupt handler a weak handler.
 Then, copy the necessary code from the driver handler to your custom interrupt handler.